Geoportail-Luxembourg/luxembourg-geoportail/README.md

 #### cleaning usused tags

-there is not any CI automation yet.
-However, the naming conventio that dev tags shall start with the branch name, makes cleaning them much easier.
+There is not any CI automation yet for cleaning tags.
+However, the naming convention (dev tags shall start with the branch name) makes cleaning them much easier.

 ```
 for t in $(git tag -l | grep GSLUX-635_automate_tag_on_merge_); do git push origin :refs/tags/$t; done
+for t in $(git tag -l | grep GSLUX-635_automate_tag_on_merge_); do git tag -d $t; done
 ```

 where `GSLUX-635_automate_tag_on_merge` is the branch name

 #### cleaning releases

-releases must be deleted manually in the github web interface.
-The github API might be used, but this can be slightly complex.
+Releases must be deleted manually in the github web interface.
+The github API might be used, but this would be some extra complexity for the moment.

 ### Import the lib in another app